andrew-rosario/CMPUT404-assignment-web-client-new/README.md

 Contributors / Licensing
 ========================

+Appended code is licensed under the GNU General Public License version 3, with copyright 2023 by Andrew Rosario.

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, https://github.com/tywtyw2002, and https://github.com/treedust
+The rest of the code is LICENSE'D under the Apache 2 license by Abram Hindle, https://github.com/tywtyw2002, and https://github.com/treedust

 But the server.py example is derived from the python documentation